List of awards and nominations received by Deepika Padukone: Zee Cine Awards

 The Zee Cine Awards are presented by Zee Entertainment Enterprises for the Hindi film industry.
 The awards were inaugurated in 1998 and are a mixture of categories decided on by public votes and by an industry jury.
 The awards were not presented in 2009 and 2010, but were resumed from 2011.
-Padukone has won seven awards from Fourteen nominations.
+Padukone has won seven awards from Fifteen nominations.

 Nickelodeon Kids' Choice Awards India

 The Nickelodeon Kids' Choice Awards India is the Indian version of the American awards show recognising Indian Film, TV, Music and Sports.